-Students may pursue programs of study in Music, Romance Languages Education (French and Spanish), and Physical Education which will allow them to be recommended for a teaching license for the elementary-secondary levels.
+Students may pursue a program of study in Music which will allow them to be recommended for a teaching license for the elementary-secondary levels.
 For a list of the required courses in these fields of specialization, refer to the specific discipline area in this catalog.

 Elementary-Secondary Education majors must demonstrate foreign language proficiency (listening and speaking) at the novice-high level as defined by the American Council on the Teaching of Foreign Languages.

 Admission to teacher education is achieved through a formal process.
 Requirements for admission to Teacher Education are as follows:

 - A grade of C or better in: ENGL 1113, ENGL 1213, COMM 1113, MATH 1413 or higher, HIST 1483 or 1493, PS 1113 and 2 Humanities.